AakSin/IntroToIM/finalProject/README.md

-Software code hsoted live on <a href="https://glitch.com/edit/#!/aframesockets"> https://glitch.com/edit/#!/aframesockets </a>.
+Software code hosted live on <a href="https://glitch.com/edit/#!/aframesockets"> https://glitch.com/edit/#!/aframesockets </a>.

 Hardware code is present in the repo.